 The novel I wrote for my PhD, The Nature of Things, is also demanding to be published, and I am eager too to see it “out there”.
 Maybe this year, with my new Riverdown imprint, I can make it happen…

-I write a regular monthly (20th) post for The History Girls blog, mostly about the history of the Meon Valley, where “Meonbridge” is located, as well as (much less regular) posts for my own blog, which are more, but not exclusively, about the business of writing historical fiction.
+I write an occasional post for The History Girls blog, mostly about the history of the Meon Valley, where “Meonbridge” is located.
+I also write (not very regular) posts for my own blog, which are often about the business of writing historical fiction, but sometimes just about something completely unrelated to writing that happens to have fascinated me.
 Do have a look at those – you might well find something of interest!

 If you’re interested in my background, after a first degree in Classics and English, I began working life as a computer programmer, in those days a very new profession.
 It was fun for a few years, but I left to become a school careers officer in Dorset.